 Peer review is a key part of the academic system, authenticating knowledge and granting access to research funding.
 As we’ve described, survivor research’s foregrounding of researcher identity contravenes dominant (positivist) epistemological frameworks, subverting norms around who gets to study whom.
 Our identity is fundamental to how we propose to conduct research, and how we write the findings; it cannot be hidden.
 One direct consequence of this is that peer reviewers can consider our work inherently biased and methodologically weak; our ability to understand the experiences of research participants is seen as flawed, rather than enhanced.
 In addition to this, many mainstream journals are unlikely to publish qualitative, survivor-generated experiential knowledge that challenges not just dominant epistemologies, but often the taken-for-granted knowledge base.

 To secure peer review of academic papers, editors seek reviewers based on their profile in the research community and published body of work.
-Review work is unpaid, meaning that survivor researchers outside the academy who rely on freelance income, and already overloaded survivor researchers and academics within the academy, may not feel able to commit.
-As reviewers decline or ignore invitations to review, the pool of relevant experts decreases, increasing the chance of an inexact match between the knowledge of the authors and the reviewers.
-Whilst editors are ultimately able to take final decisions, few journals have editors who identify as survivor researchers (with some notable exceptions).
+Whilst editors are ultimately able to take final decisions, for various reasons, few journals have editors who identify as survivor researchers (with some notable exceptions).

-Peer review is, of course, an inexact science: personality; gripes between researchers and teams; disciplinary conventions; methodological preferences; beliefs about research communication; knowledge of broader research landscapes; journal requirements - all these will influence how a reviewer judges the strengths and limitations of a paper, all the while shielded behind a cloak of anonymity.
-However, what we are describing in this paper are values-based reviews that masquerade as an objective assessment of survivor research, or our ability to conduct research, and which serve to maintain the exclusion of survivors from knowledge generation in invisible ways.

 We are not claiming that survivor research is denied publication, that any bad review is a biased review, or that there is a blanket rejection of our work - we have experienced reviews that warmly welcome survivor presence in knowledge generation too, and the vast majority of peer reviews serve their intended purpose of raising reporting quality.
 Instead, we are describing the judgement that what has been (or will be) produced through survivor research is (or will be) fundamentally flawed on account of our identity.
 These rejections are at times presented angrily, with implicit or explicit personal attacks.
 This complicates our access to funding and publication, preserves the status quo regarding who has the right to study whom, and stifles methodological innovation.
 There are likely to be additional exclusions for independent researchers who are not based within universities, or survivors who are researching from LGBTQ+, and/or black and minority ethnic and other positionalities.
 Invisible whiteness (King 2016) bestows privilege in many ways, and this is likely to be one such way.

 Conclusion